 A slight natural curve to the erect penis is usually normal.
 But curvature that causes pain and difficulty with intercourse is a problem.
 The development of painful curvature is called Peyronie disease.
-Peyronie disease is due to a plaque (scar) that forms inside the penis.
+Peyronie disease is due to scar tissue (plaque) that forms inside the penis.

 The shaft (body) of the penis consists of the corpora cavernosa, 2 columns of spongy tissue.
 During an erection, this tissue fills with blood, swells, and becomes rigid, creating an erection.
 A dense sheath of elastic tissue called the tunica surrounds the corpora.
 This tissue stretches as the penis becomes erect.